vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 long durations, transposition, existing bends, and tempo changes.
 All bytes and diagnostic counts match the previous implementation.

+### Assemble ordinary sample-decoder output once

+PCM8, PCM16, BRR, PSX ADPCM, Konami delta PCM, and OKI ADPCM now return PCM vectors from their codec loops.
+One local adapter validates the source range and assembles the unchanged rate, channel, and loop metadata.
+Keep predictor- header parsing, waveform generation, and GBA resampling explicit where their requirements differ.
+Combine the two Konami wrappers into one decoder whose table directly identifies their one differing delta.
+Remove the unused source argument from NDS waveform generation.
+This removes 54 production lines.

+The full build and all 17 CTest targets pass without compiler warnings.
+A 50,400-result before/after comparison covers all codec enum values, empty and truncated data, out-of-range and overflowing offsets, channels, rate defaults, byte order, reverse playback, and loop metadata.
+PCM and metadata are identical.
+The updated decoder was also compiled directly with AddressSanitizer, UBSan, and float-cast-overflow checks for that comparison; no errors were reported.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,